EvolBioInf/andi/README.md

 This readme covers all necessary instructions for the impatient to get `andi` up and running.
 For extensive instructions please consult the [manual](andi-manual.pdf).

-# Build Instructions

-For the latest [stable release](https://github.com/EvolBioInf/andi/releases) of `andi` download the tar ball.
-If you'd like to contribute to this software, feel free to create a fork of our [git repository](https://github.com/EvolBioInf/andi) and send pull requests.

-## Prerequisites

-This program has the following external dependencies: [libdivsufsort](https://github.com/y-256/libdivsufsort) and the [GSL](https://www.gnu.org/software/gsl/).
-Please make sure you installed both before attempting a build.
-If you did get the source, not as a tarball, but straight from the git repository, you will also need the autotools.
-Run `autoreconf -i` to generate the configure script and continue with the next step.

-## Compiling

-Assuming you have installed all prerequisites, building is as easy as follows.

-	$ ./configure
-	$ make
+# Installation and Usage

+Stable versions of `andi` are available via package managers.
+For manual installation see below.

+For Debian and Ubuntu (starting 16.04):

+    sudo apt-get install andi

+For OS X with Homebrew:

-	$ make install
+    brew install science/andi

+For ArchLinux with aura:

+    sudo aura -A andi

-Excessive build instructions are located in `INSTALL`.
-If the build was successful you can get the usage instructions via `--help` or the man page.
+With a successful installation you can get the usage instructions via `--help` or the man page.

     $ andi --help
     $ man andi

 You can simply use `andi` with your genomes in `FASTA` format.

     $ andi S1.fasta S2.fasta
     2
     S1     0.0  0.1
     s2     0.1  0.0

 From this distance matrix the phylogeny can be inferred via neighbor-joining.
 Check the [manual](andi-manual.pdf) for a more thorough description.

+## Manual installation

+If your system does not support one of the above package managers you have to manually build the latest [stable release](https://github.com/EvolBioInf/andi/releases) from a tarball.
+See the [manual](andi-manual.pdf) for extensive building instructions.

+This program has the following external dependencies: [libdivsufsort](https://github.com/y-256/libdivsufsort) and the [GSL](https://www.gnu.org/software/gsl/).
+Please make sure you installed both before attempting a build.
+If you did get the source, not as a tarball, but straight from the git repository, you will also need the autotools.

+Assuming you have installed all prerequisites, building is as easy as follows.

+    $ autoreconf -fi -Im4  # optional when build from tarball
+    $ ./configure
+    $ make
+    $ make install

+Excessive build instructions are located in `INSTALL`.

 # Links and Additional Resources